-BPF is committed to transparency in our large donations, while respecting privacy requests.
+BPF is committed to transparency where possible in our large donations, while also respecting privacy requests.
 All donors of $1,000 or more to any of BPF's Prizes, Funds, or Endowment are listed below, identifying the donor when allowed, ranked by donation size, and with details on donation type and year.

 |Anonymous||$100,000 - Prize (2010)|

 |Art Shaposhnikov||$5,000 - Evaluation Fund (2013)|